redguava/cliniko-api/guides/uploading_patient_attachments.md

-The response will give you the URL and parameters that you need to upload the file to s3, using version 2 of the signatur algorithm:
+The response will give you the URL and parameters that you need to upload the file to s3, using version 2 of the signature algorithm:
 ```json
 {
   "url": "https://cliniko-files-example-bucket.s3.amazonaws.com/",